 Right to Buy Scheme | Right to Buy joint application

-Furthermore, you can make a joint application with up to three family members.
-To qualify, these family members must have lived in your home for the past 12 months and made it their primary residence.
-Importantly, they are not required to be on the tenancy agreement.
+Additionally, you may apply jointly with up to three family members.
+These family members must have lived in your home for at least 12 months.
+They should have made it their primary residence.
+Importantly, they don’t need to be on the tenancy agreement.

 Right to Buy Scheme | Repaying a Right to Buy discount